Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Abstract

 \section{Abstract}

 Quaternionic automorphic representations are one attempt to generalize to other groups the special place holomorphic modular forms have among automorphic representations of $\GL_2$.
-Here, we study quaternionic automorphic representations on the exceptional group $G_2$.
-Using ``hyperendoscopy'' techniques from a previous work, we develop for quaternionic, $G_2$-representations an analog of the Eichler-Selberg trace formula for classical modular forms.
-We then use this together with some techniques of Chenevier, Renard, and Ta\"ibi to compute dimensions of spaces of level-$1$ quaternionic representations.
+Here, we use ``hyperendoscopy'' techniques to develop a general trace formula and understand them on an arbitrary group.
+Then we specialize this general formula to study quaternionic automorphic representations on the exceptional group $G_2$, eventually getting an analog of the Eichler-Selberg trace formula for classical modular forms.
+We finally use this together with some techniques of Chenevier, Renard, and Ta\"ibi to compute dimensions of spaces of level-$1$ quaternionic representations.
 On the way, we prove a Jacquet-Langlands-style result describing them in terms of classical modular forms and automorphic representations on the compact-at-infinity form $G_2^c$.

-The main technical difficulty is that the quaternionic discrete series that quaternionic autmorphic representations are defined in terms of do not satisfy a condition of being ``regular''.
-Using some computations of Mundy, we show that this miraculously does not matter for specifically the case of quaternionic discrete series on $G_2$.
+The main technical difficulty is that the quaternionic discrete series that quaternionic automorphic representations are defined in terms of do not satisfy a condition of being ``regular''.
+A real representation theory argument shows that regularity miraculously does not matter for specifically the case of quaternionic discrete series.

-We hope that this project serves as a guiding example for anyone interested in computing exact information about discrete-at-infinity automorphic representations on arbitrary reductive groups instead of just classical ones.
+We hope that the techniques and shortcuts highlighted in this project are of interest in other computations about discrete-at-infinity automorphic representations on arbitrary reductive groups instead of just classical ones.